A VOICE FOR MARLBOROUGH’S FUTURE

 While earning her degree at Emory University, Sam delved further into the world of grassroots organizing and public service.
 Sam participated in youth coalitions firsthand while studying abroad in South Africa, as students critically called for equity on campus.
 These students, who were directly challenging the systemic discrimination embedded in the university’s administrative structure, demonstrated to Sam the immense power of youth as catalysts for social change.
-Propelled by her time abroad, Sam continued her political exposure stateside through interning in the legislative and judicial branches in both Massachusetts and D.C..
-All these experiences enhanced her understanding of how commitment to social issues coupled with collaboration and intentional relationships translate into authentic community building, a work ethic that Sam carries forward as a candidate for the City Council.
+Propelled by her time abroad, Sam continued her political exposure stateside through interning in the legislative and judicial branches in both Massachusetts and D.C.
+All of these experiences enhanced her understanding of how commitment to social issues coupled with collaboration and intentional relationships translate into authentic community building, a work ethic that Sam carries forward in her work as City Councilor At-Large.

-Through her current work in civic education, Sam renewed her passion for working locally as she advocates for equitable civics education and builds partnerships with government and advocacy organizations across the state.
+Through her previous work in civic education, Sam renewed her passion for working locally as she advocated for equitable civics education and built partnerships with government and advocacy organizations across the state.
 Whether helping the Obama Foundation train 150 young people on civic engagement in Boston or successfully advocating for passage of the MA Civics Bill to ensure quality and experiential civic education, Sam is invested in preparing the next generation of leaders.
 As a young professional living where she grew up, Sam committed herself to the civic life and community organizing of this city by becoming active in our local government, including as an appointed member of the Marlborough Cultural Council.
 Sam is a lifelong learner who continues to take on new challenges and build up her skills to best serve her community.
 This fall, Sam is pursuing her JD/MA in Urban and Environmental Policy and Planning at Boston College Law in partnership with Tufts University.